Hakra Ware culture: Proposed Chronology of Hakra Ware culture

-The proposed time period for the existence of Hakra Ware was 3500 B.C. - 3100/3000 B.C as the period following it (Kot Dijit), was dated as 3370 B.C. - 2900 B.C.
-However after dating the materials used in the Hakra Ware artefacts found in Bhiranna, this was shortly refuted and was proposed to exist in an earlier time period.
+The proposed time period for the existence of Hakra Ware was 3500 B.C. – 3100/3000 B.C as the period following it (Kot Dijit), was dated as 3370 B.C. – 2900 B.C.
+However, after dating the materials used in the Hakra Ware artefacts in Bhirrana, this was proposed to exist in an earlier time of 8th millennium B.C.
+Also Kalibangan, Rakhigarhi and Girwar produced dates of late 5th and early 4th millennium B.C. as starting point of Hakra Culture there.
+So, we can now date Hakra phase of Early Harappan Culture at least from early 6th to late 4th millennium B.C.

-From the findings at Bhiranna, a timeline was compiled to help visualise where Hakra Ware culture sat amongst the rest of the periods that occurred.
-The 2 periods before Hakra Ware were Period 1 (Neolithic) that existed during 7500-6000 BCE and Period IIA (Transitional Period) thats exited during 6000-4500.
-Then Period IIB (Early-Harappan) spanned across 3300-2800 BCE which is then preceded by Period III (Mature-Harappan) followed by Period IV (Late-Harappan).
-These periods were present from 3000-1900 BCE and 1900-1600 BCE respectively.
+From the findings at Bhirrana, a timeline was compiled to help visualise where Hakra Ware culture sat amongst the rest of the periods that occurred.
+The 2 periods before Hakra Ware were Period 1 (Neolithic) that existed during 7500–6000 BCE and Period IIA (Transitional Period) that's existed during 6000–4500.
+Then Period IIB (Early-Harappan) spanned across 3300–2800 BCE which is then preceded by Period III (Mature-Harappan) followed by Period IV (Late-Harappan).
+These periods were present from 3000 to 1900 BCE and 1900–1600 BCE respectively.